PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 11:18:47
+Last updated: 2024-04-06 11:19:20
-Random Quote: I'm telling you that there is. - Ulana Khomyuk
+Random Quote: Finally, you will be among pears who understand you.
+Maybe you'll even make some friends. - Morticia Addams